JustForBrowsing/pretty-checkbox/README.md

   <br> <br> pretty-checkbox.css <br>
 </h1>

-<h2 align="center">This fork is my attempt to add support for CSS Properties to pretty-checkbox (at least for the colors)</h2>
+<h2 align="center">This fork is my attempt to add support for CSS Properties to pretty-checkbox (at least for the colors).
+(FYI: please don't hold your breath, it might take me a year or three to get around to it.</h2>

 <h4 align="center">A pure CSS library to beautify checkbox and radio buttons.</h4>